Twitter Erupts After Nets Part Ways With Steve Nash, Turn to Ime Udoka

-Twitter erupts after Nets part ways with Steve Nash, turn to Ime Udoka originally appeared on NBC Sports Chicago
+Twitter erupts after Nets part ways with Steve Nash, turn to Ime Udoka originally appeared on NBC Sports Boston

 The Brooklyn Nets roller coaster is still speeding along.